shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

 These projects offered already working, readily exploitable, solutions for camera image capture and analysis.
 The hub and spoke architecture dovetails nicely with the **SentinelCam** design.
-The **imagenode** module includes many additional features for handling other types of sensors and vision tasks not requiring video capture.
+The **imagenode** module includes many additional features for handling other types of sensors and vision tasks not requiring image streaming.

 Only the **imagenode** module has been modified for this project.
-Significant changes consist of adding support for log and video publishing over ZMQ as configurable options.
+Significant changes consist of adding support for log and image publishing over ZMQ as configurable options.
 The ``Outpost`` detector is a multiprocessing solution using shared memory for passing image data.
 Details regarding implementation and operation are documented below.